Team 45 45 League

 Please try to avoid adjourning games beyond the week allotted for the round, but adjournments are permitted.
 (Statutes 10.C.vii and 14) Here is how they are handled:

 • Agreed-Upon Plan Needed.
 Your opponent is not required to adjourn the game at your request.
-In order to adjourn your game, both players must have agreed to the adjournment arrangement BEFORE the Game Completion Deadline (Tuesday 22:00 ICC).
+In order to adjourn your game, both players must have agreed to the adjournment arrangement BEFORE the Game Start Deadline (Tuesday 17:00 ICC).
 This agreement must include the plan of when the game will be played.
 Your Game Forum posts must show this agreement.

-• Adjourned Game Completion Deadline.
+• Adjourned Game Start Deadline.
 Adjourned games must be completed by the end of the FOLLOWING round.

 • Adjourned games are meant to be a last resort, only after you have made the required effort to schedule the game for the first week.